Governance Assurance & Capital Stewardship

 - Contractual penalty thresholds

 The assurance confirmed that the excessive width of the first cut-back materially constrained vertical drop-down velocity relative to the required extraction timeline.
-A technically acceptable configuration had hardened into schedule-sensitive governance risk.
+A technically acceptable configuration had evolved into a schedule-critical governance consideration.

 Importantly, the mandate did not displace management, redesign the mine or assume operational control.
-Its purpose was to validate exposure and clarify the governance implications of geometric choice.
+Its purpose was to validate the sensitivity and clarify the governance implications of geometric configuration.

 Oversight remained independent.
-Delivery authority remained with management, design engineers and contrcators.
+Delivery authority remained with management, design engineers and contractors.

 Resilience Pathways: Governed Activation

-When assurance confirmed that oversight alone could not contain the emerging exposure, activation was authorised under Resilience Pathways within defined owner mandate.
+When assurance confirmed that oversight alone would not fully address the emerging sensitivity, activation was authorised under Resilience Pathways within defined owner mandate.

 Activation enabled disciplined evaluation of a revised first cut-back configuration.
 The footprint was reduced, lateral progression controlled and vertical advance prioritised.
 The narrower geometry materially accelerated drop-down rate while preserving orebody positioning and broader mine plan integrity.

-The objective was not optimisation of production metrics.
-It was restoration of alignment between geometric configuration and contractual timing exposure.
+The objective was not production optimisation.
+It was restoration of structural alignment between geometric configuration and contractual timing exposure.

 Implementation remained entirely with the project’s operational team.
 TacminMadini did not assume delivery responsibility, interfere with management structures or replace technical decision-makers.
 Governance operated above execution, ensuring separation between oversight and operational control.